larammerce/docs/8.x/core-concepts/cruds.md

 For more information, you can refer to [resource controller](https://laravel.com/docs/8.x/controllers#actions-handled-by-resource-controller).

-Since the Larammerce project is based on Laravel, these seven functions must be used in the CRUD operation, so let's use these seven functions in the construction of the to-do list controller.
+Since the Larammerce project is based on Laravel, these seven functions must be used in the operation, so let's use these seven functions in the construction of the to-do list controller.

 #### index()